John Catsimatidis

-On Sunday mornings, Catsimatidis hosts the talk radio show The Cats Roundtable, originating on WABC radio and syndicated to other stations around the U.S. He also hosts the one-hour Cats at Night show, heard weeknights on WABC and also available as a podcast.
-In 2019 he acquired WABC.
+Catsimatidis is also a talk radio show host.
+He hosts The Cats Roundtable on WABC and the Cats at Night show.
+He initiated purchase talks for the WABC radio station in 2019 which, after regulatory delays, was concluded in March 2020.

-Catsimatidis was the runner-up to the Republican nomination for mayor of New York City in the 2013 election.
-He and his family run the Manhattan Republican Party.
+Catsimatidis was the runner-up in the Republican nomination for mayor of New York City in the 2013 election.

-Early life and education
+Early life

 Catsimatidis was born on the Greek island of Nisyros on September 7, 1948.
 He came to the United States with his parents when he was six months old.
 The family moved to West Harlem, where Catsimatidis grew up.
 Catsimatidis' father had been a lighthouse operator in Greece but worked as a busboy in New York.
 Catsimatidis graduated from Brooklyn Technical High School in 1966.
 He received a congressional nomination to West Point, but chose to study electrical engineering at New York University instead.

 While in college, Catsimatidis worked for the uncle of a friend, Tony, in a small supermarket on 137th Street which Tony and his uncle owned.
 While Catsimatidis was still in college, Tony sold his half of the store to Catsimatidis.
 Catsimatidis completed four years of college, but dropped out eight credits short of graduating.

 Business career

 In 1971, Catsimatidis opened his first business in Manhattan's Upper West Side; it was the first Red Apple grocery store.
 Shortly thereafter, he purchased another grocery store on 87th street just west of Broadway, naming it Red Apple.
-Among his business innovations were staying open late seven days a week, offering free delivery, and cashing checks for customers.
+Among his business innovations were keeping stores open late seven days a week, offering free delivery, and cashing checks for customers.

-Catsimatidis has said that by the time he was 24, "I built up ten stores and the business was doing $25 million a year, and I was personally earning a million dollars a year."
+Catsimatidis has said that by the time he was 24, he had "built up ten stores and the business was doing $25 million a year", and that he was earning $1 million per year.
 By the summer of 1981, Red Apple had 27 stores in the Bronx and Manhattan, with annual sales of around $40 million.
-These grew to $110 million in sales in 1985.
+Red Apple's sales grew to $110 million in 1985.

-In 1986, Red Apple purchased 36 Gristedes supermarkets and 11 affiliated Charles & Co. specialty-food stores from the Southland Corporation.
+In 1986, Red Apple purchased 36 Gristedes supermarkets and 11 affiliated Charles & Co. speciality-food stores from the Southland Corporation.
 In 2009, it was reported that Catsimatidis's main holdings included 50 Gristedes supermarkets, 371 gas stations in three states, $500 million in real estate, and an expanding oil business.

 In 1986, Catsimatidis acquired United Refining Co., the owner of gasoline refineries in Pennsylvania and Alabama.
-In October 2009, Forbes magazine reported that United Refining Energy Corp., a publicly-traded special-purpose acquisition company sponsored by United Refining Company, was purchasing "privately held Chaparral Energy in a deal worth roughly $1.6 billion."
+In October 2009, Forbes magazine reported that United Refining Energy Corp., a publicly traded special-purpose acquisition company sponsored by United Refining Company, was purchasing "privately held Chaparral Energy in a deal worth roughly $1.6 billion."
 However, United Refining Energy Corp. shareholders did not approve the deal and it was terminated in December 2009.
+Catsimatidis is the chairman and CEO of United Refining Co., which is a subsidiary of the Red Apple Group.